Megawatt-Hours to Quads Converter

 Enter the energy in megawatt-hours below to get the value converted to quads.

-To convert a megawatt-hour measurement to a quad measurement, multiply the energy by the conversion ratio.
-One megawatt-hour is equal to 3.4121E-9 quads, so use this simple formula to convert:
+Since one megawatt-hour is equal to 3.4121E-9 quads, you can use this simple formula to convert:

-The energy in quads is equal to the megawatt-hours multiplied by 3.4121E-9.
+The energy in quads is equal to the energy in megawatt-hours multiplied by 3.4121E-9.

 Megawatt-hours and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.